 Except she looked like a tour guide no more.
 Jumper and jeans had given way to, of all things, a robe, white and glowing under the leaded light, her lanyard now a rough belt.
 Her hair, no longer fixed in a ponytail, had become a halo of blond.
 Some force propelling her forward, Elizabeth stepped towards the hot-spring and reluctantly, unable to resist, bent over it.

 And Jenny stared back, her toothy grin wide and innocent.
 Her eyes laughed as they’d always done, love written within every contour of her smiling face as it riffed and rippled on, then beneath, then once more upon the water.

 Like the echo of a wave, the pain Elizabeth had ignored deep within rose.
 The agony of it threatened to consume her, before it floated away, her heart suddenly brimful with a joy she hadn’t felt in what seemed forever.
 With tears running down her cheeks, in wonder she turned to her daughter, the words, “Jenny!
 You look so well—” strangled before they were born as she finally realised her hand was empty and no one there.

 As if the heart of the world had stopped beating Elizabeth turned to her Guide, who smiled back with the sadness of ages.
 “It will hurt, Elizabeth.
 It will hurt.
 But only in revelation can you find truth and once that is found and accepted, healing will follow.”

-As she stared up at the robed vision before her, the woman she knew as Esme returned to her side and took Elizabeth in her arms.
+As she stared up at the robed vision, the woman she knew as Esme returned to her side and took Elizabeth in her arms.
 Hallows Way and the people she thought had been there with her, dissolved like mist in spring water, leaving only the two of them.